Please read all the information carefully and should you have any questions please do not hesitate to contact us.

 There are many aspects to achieving the criteria for BASI level 1 and 2.
 If for any reason you are not able to complete the criteria as described on the official BASI website due to injury, illness or any other circumstances, Snoworks GAP cannot be held responsible.
 No refunds can be given.
 Please make sure your insurance covers you for this eventuality.

 The laws in France and other countries outside the UK apply the same to residents as non-residents.
 Even if you are a resident in the UK you will still be expected to abide by any local laws including driving, drinking and social behaviour.
-Skiing is a dangerous activity and cannot be undertaken safely when under the influence or effect of alcohol or lack of sleep.
+Skiing is a dangerous activity and cannot be undertaken safely when under the influence or effect of alcohol, drugs or lack of sleep.
 Snoworks GAP reserves the right to refuse to train any candidate in this situation.
 Missing training could affect your ability to achieve the required level for BASI level 1 and 2.
 In case of persistent neglect of the above, Snoworks GAP reserves the right to ask you to leave the course with no refund available.
+Snoworks GAP asks every student to agree to, observe and abide, by the code of conduct of our Behaviour Policy throughout the course programme.

 A helmet is obligatory.